Optimal subgroup selection: Introduction

 The lower bound constructions for Theorems~\ref{thm:minimaxRate} and~\ref{Thm:minimaxRateHOS} are addressed in Section~\ref{Sec:LowerBound}.
 They involve three different finite collections of distributions within our classes, each designed to highlight different aspects of the challenge.
 The first is a two-point construction, with both distributions having regression functions that are close to $\tau$ on disconnected regions, but with each such function only being uniformly above $\tau$ on one of these regions; this identifies the dependence of the lower bound on $\alpha$.
 The second extends this construction to many distributions, each having its own region where the regression function is uniformly above~$\tau$, which underlines the necessity of the logarithmic factor in $n$ in~\eqref{Eq:OptimalOrder}.
 Finally, the third family, which identifies the parametric rate, is another two-point construction with a shared regression function, but whose marginal feature distributions assign slightly different masses to the different connected components of the $\tau$-super level set of this regression function.

 Finally, in Section~\ref{sec:hteApplication}, we consider the more general setting where individuals may belong to either a treatment or control group, and where interest lies in the heterogeneous treatment effect.
 We show that this heterogeneous treatment effect plays a very similar role to that of the regression function in earlier sections, so that our results generalise almost immediately.
-Proofs of our results are given in Section~\ref{Sec:Proofs}, while auxiliary results are deferred to Section~\ref{Sec:AuxiliaryResults}.
+Proofs of all of our results, as well as auxiliary results and their proofs, are deferred to the appended supplementary material.

+One of the interesting messages of our work from an applied perspective is that, when carefully formulated, it is possible to make formally-justified, post-hoc observations concerning subgroup analyses from clinical studies.
+When attempted without due care, such observations have been rightly criticised in the medical literature; for example: